Recommended Reading

 Chapter 1.
 Recurring patterns in oral history -- Chapter 2.
 Ethnic origins of family names -- Chapter 3.
 Maiden names of female ancestors -- Chapter 4.
 Relationships to someone famous -- Chapter 5.
 Relationships to royalty, nobility, or wealth -- Chapter 6.
 Birthplaces of ancestors -- Chapter 7.
 Military service of ancestors -- Chapter 8.
 Two or more brothers as immigrants -- Chapter 9.
 Associations or encounters with famous people -- Chapter 10.
 Native American ancestors -- Chapter 11.
 How much misinformation can be crammed into one paragraph?

-Get it, Read it and you will improve the quality and accuracy of the information in your family tree if you follow the advice from the author Richard Hite.
+Get it.
+Read it, and you will improve the quality and accuracy of the information in your family tree following the advice from the author, Richard Hite.